ColZoel/explain/README.md

 ```
 This will return a concise explanation (usually bulleted) of only the string of code provided. the `detail` option
 can be used to get a more detailed explanation. `suggestfix` can be used to get clean, optimize, rewrite, or debug the code.
+`rewrite` is an extensive revision that will rewrite the line for efficiency and clarity.
 Note that this does not consider the line of code in context of the entire do-file, so debugging is limited mainly to syntax errors.

 In some cases, `explain code` and `explain do` are equivalent: